Open Call: Workshop for SESAM 2020 Poliklinika

 Call for workshop tutors for SESAM 2020 Poliklinika is now officially open!

-SESAM 2020 Poliklinika will take place between 28th May and 7th June 2020 in Slavutych, Ukraine.
+The event will take place between 28th May and 7th June 2020 in Slavutych, Ukraine.

 Anyone studying or working in the field of architecture, or any other area of expertise closely related to spatial practices, anywhere in the World, can apply by submitting a single pdf file in English to easaukraine@gmail.com by Feb 17, 23:59 Slavutych TIME (EET, GMT +2).